Vegan pineapple fried rice is a savory-sweet side dish packed with pineapple and veggies and topped with crunchy cashews!

 Pineapple fried rice is an old favorite take out dish of mine.
-This vegan version is a little bit healthier than the restaurant version and comes together in less time than it takes a food delivery to get to your doorstep.
+This homemade, vegan version is a little bit healthier than the restaurant version and comes together in less time than it takes a food delivery to get to your doorstep.

 What I love about this vegan pineapple fried rice -- and all vegan fried rice, really -- is that you can use whatever vegetables you have on hand to make it.
 Think of the recipe below as a jumping-off point.

 I'll walk you through how to use what you have, so you can make this recipe without a run to the store.